Kitty Liu is a 17-year-old pianist from Langley, BC.

-Kitty Liu is actively involved in competitive debate, swimming, and other non-profit organizations in her community.
+Besides her activities in music, Kitty is also actively involved in competitive debate, swimming, and other non-profit organizations in her community.
 She enjoys helping others and strives to makes an impact.
-When she's not busy doing homework or practicing music, you will always find her reading random Wikipedia pages or taking a nap.
+When she's not busy doing homework or practicing music, you will always find her browsing Spotify to find new lo-fi study music or taking a nap.

 WCYMS EXECUTIVE TEAM

 Monica Xu is a grade 10 student from Elgin Park Secondary.
 She is involved in a lot of school activities like being the president of the debate club, an active player in the concert and jazz band, and a tutor for younger students in need Last summer, she had the honor of performing at Carnegie Hall and it was an eye-opening experience for her.
 She learned how to connect with her music more and how to paint the notes with her emotions.
 Monica is thrilled to start her journey with West Coast Youth Music Society and transform her music skills into a tool to help individuals in need.
 In her free time, you can find her making various baked goods or fulfilling the ceaseless demands of her younger sister.

 Rose Oh is an ambitious IB junior at RE Mountain Secondary and is honoured to serve as the External Director of West Coast Youth Music Society.
 She started violin at the age of 6.
 Her music career has only grown further from just solo repertoire to chamber music and orchestra and participating in various musical projects.
 Other than music, Rose tries to survive in pre IB, plays basketball, preps for her next debate tournament, or records herself playing her repertoire only to delete the recording after hearing herself play the wrong notes.